-In real life, conflict is a natural part of any relationship.
-When we live with kids, these conflicts will sometimes be brought up in front of your children.
-You may find yourselves wondering: Does parents fighting in front of the kids hurt the children in any way?
+You may find yourselves wondering: Do parents fighting in front of the kids hurt the children in any way?

 It is always upsetting and stressful to witness parents arguing.
 The good news is that not all types of conflicts will have adverse effects on children in the long run1.

-Whether adults arguing will harm young kids depends on its frequency, intensity, context and the way it is resolved2.
+Effects of parents fighting in front of the child depend on its frequency, intensity, context, and the way it is resolved2.

-Research shows that parents’ conflicts that can generate significant negative effects for children have the following characteristics:
+Research shows that conflicts that can generate significant negative effects on children have the following characteristics:

 1. They are frequent